 Smith further cultivated his coaching talents assisting for three years at Dartmouth College and as assistant and Interim Head Coach at Vermont.

 In addition to his collegiate coaching experience, Smith held various positions with the Upper Valley Lightning Soccer Club in Hanover, N.H. from 1996 to 1998.
 The club is one of the largest in New Hampshire with over 2500 youth participants.
-Smith is also the Co-owner/Director of the World Class Soccer School in Shaftsbury, Vt. a youth summer day camp he established, developed and has operated from 1995 to the present.
+Smith is also the Co-owner/Director of the World Class Soccer School in Shaftsbury, Vt., a youth summer day camp he established, developed and has operated since 1995.
 He also currently coordinates numerous camps in South Carolina.

 Upon graduating from Providence, Smith played professionally in the United States Interregional Soccer League with the New Hampshire Phantoms in 1995 and 1996, the Vermont Wanderers in 1997, and the Vermont Voltage in 1998.
 Smith also trained and played with the Montreal Impact in 1997 and 1998.
 Smith has a National, Advanced National and Goalkeeping License from the National Soccer Coaches Association of America.
 Smith graduated as a double-major in marketing and management from Providence and holds a United States Soccer Federation B License.